-We originally visited the Discover Children’s Centre for a temporary Judith Kerr exhibition and were amazed to discover an extensive, indoor sensory soft play and a fun outdoor playground too.
+We originally visited the Discover Children’s Centre for a temporary Judith Kerr exhibition and were amazed to discover an extensive, indoor sensory soft play (one of the best soft play London centres) and a fun outdoor playground too.
 Everything is included in your entry price and if you’re lucky, you might catch one of the excellent storytelling exhibitions too.
 Located just outside Stratford Westfield, it’s very convenient for travel by public transport and as we say in our London for Toddlers post, this is one of our favourite places to take kids in London.
 Educational and hours of fun.

 If you’ve had enough of staring at gaudy rainbow colours while your kids play, this slick London soft play is a monochrome masterpiece.
 Designed by Marvin Gaye Chetwynd for the Abbey Leisure Centre in Barking, this art space / soft play London is a one-of-a-kind project linking fun play and social art and it’s very impressive.

 Surely the coolest London soft play ever?
 At the centre of the space is The Idol, a two-storey-high climbing frame that dazzles with staggered levels labyrinthine chambers, ramps, slides and swings.
 For babies, bold black-and-white images are said to stimulate the development of the optic nerves and encourage cognitive development without over-stimulating them, so everyone is welcome!